Writing guide · 6 min read

 By Alyssa Glasco, Founder · Published

-The beginner’s version of worldbuilding starts with a map.
+Plenty of worldbuilding starts with a map.
 Here is the continent.
 Here are the mountain ranges.
 Here is the river that separates the two kingdoms.
 The map comes first because geography feels like foundation.
 Solid, spatial, something you can point to.
+And it is a foundation: where people live shapes how they live.

 The anthropologist’s eye